MTUHIDE/iButton/README.md

 - Add desktop icon to installer.
 - ~~32 bit installer.*~~
 - Add Device status (Not assign, Not plugged in) to dashboard.*
-- Only allow one device to be assign to one site.*
+- ~~Only allow one device to be assign to one site.*~~
-- Check edit and add site field for correct text.*
+- Checkbox for device edit and check "add/edit site" fields for correct text.*

-- "*" = Important
+* "*" = Important

-## Helpful Tips
-One Wire Drives are require if you did not used the installer: <https://www.maximintegrated.com/en/products/ibutton/software/tmex/download_drivers.cfm>

-For an example on using the handlers to communicate with One Wire devices run the DeviceControll class in the example package.

-The main method is in the IButtonApp class in the gui package.